-With real time data, it is easier to identify potential threats that can primarily affect your organisation.
-Using a digital process management system as such, managers can delegate duties to employees and monitor their progress in respect to the timing.
+With real time data, it is easier to identify potential threats that can affect your organisation.
+Using a digital process management system as such, managers can give tasks to employees and monitor their progress in respect to the timing.

 Customer feedback is wisely used in making future business decisions.

-Consequently, when complaints emerge, automated notifications are sent to respective employees to inform them to take corrective action.
-Taking the best approach to risk assessment can help filter critical events from non-critical events.
-In this regard, making sure that critical ones are the first priority.
+When complaints emerge, notifications are sent to respective employees to inform them to take corrective action.
+Taking the best approach to risk assessment can help determine critical events from non-critical events.
+In this regard, prioritizing critical.

 Lack of organised data can make it daunting to account for primary activities.
 Above all, organisations receive loads of information every day.
 This is challenging to analyse manually.
 With the help of a digital quality system, one can report on any department within the system and thanks to that, make more meaningful information.